bartoszgebarowski/Chrome-rock-band/README.md

 1. Open the developer tools
 1. Set to dimensions to responsive
 1. Set the zoom to 50%
-1. Click the grey bar on the left in order to change the width
+1. Click the grey bar on the left to change the width

 Expected:

-Website supports declared screen sizes
+The website supports declared screen sizes

 Result:

-Website is behaving as expected
+The website is behaving as expected

 * Website was also opened on the following mobile devices: